 String of hearts are adapted to gritty, sandy soils which are often low in nutrients, so they are not heavy feeders and do not necessarily require additional fertilizer, compared to some house plants

-However fertilizer can be used to increase growth although you should only feed succulents in the growing months of Spring and Summer, once per month/
+However, fertilizer can be used to increase growth although you should only feed succulents in the growing months of Spring and Summer, once per month/

 Avoid using fertilizer in the Winter when the plant is dormant and not actively growing.

 - String of hearts grow well in partial sun or bright indirect light.
 Water with a good soak then allow the soil to dry out completely before watering again.
-String of hearts grows well in room temperature and grows more in the Spring and Summer.
+String of hearts grows well at room temperature and grows more in the Spring and Summer.